scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 .. code-block:: python

         def _insertAllSteps(self):
-            self.readXmlFile = self._insertFunctionStep('readXmlFileStep')        # read the dataset xml file from EMPIAR
+            self._insertFunctionStep('readXmlFileStep')        # read the dataset xml file from EMPIAR

-            self.downloadImages = self._insertFunctionStep('downloadImagesStep')  # download the movies and register them in pararell
+            self._insertFunctionStep('downloadImagesStep')  # download the movies and register them in pararell

-the implementation of this method is as follow:
+        def downloadImagesStep():
+            # Call the method provided bellow.
+            # Make the download happen on the tmp folder of the protocol and the final folder to be the extra folder

+The code bellow should download files from empiar:

 .. code-block:: python

-        def downloadImagesStep(self):
+        def downloadImagesFromEmpiar(entryId, downloadFolder, finalFolder, limit=5):
             """
-            This method connect to EMPIAR repository and download a set of images into a specific directory
+            This method connect to EMPIAR repository and download a set of images into a specific directory, once image is downloaded is moved to the final folder
             """
             # Connection information
             server = 'ftp.ebi.ac.uk'